methodgames/methodgames.github.io/roleplay.md

 - Oil rig PVP zones are a 5x5 grid around each rig that extend to the coordinate grid.
 - If you have died in PVP or for an RP reason, do not assume a teleport back from admins.
-- There is a max team size of 8.
+- There is a max team size of 8 for PVP zones.

 | PVP Monuments / Zones                 | Temporary PVP Zones           | Non-PVP Monuments           | Safe Zones      |
 | |:----------------------------------: | :----------------------------:| :--------------------------:|:---------------:|